Tenant Credit Check: How to Read and Understand the Report

 Both FICO and VantageScore recommend a credit utilization rate of less than 30 percent.
 Therefore, applicants with a higher rate than this are likely to also have worse credit scores.
 However, there is sometimes a delay in credit utilization impacting credit scores, since credit card companies don’t always update balance information with credit reporting agencies immediately.
 It’s for this reason that checking credit usage gives you a better overall picture of applicants than considering credit scores alone.

-Previous Rental Payments History
+4) No Historical Late Rental Payments History

-Overall Debt
+5) Manageable Overall Debt

-Debt now affects a huge proportion of the population and it has become an even larger problem since the start of the pandemic.
 It’s important to know what debt a tenant has to see if the applicant will be able to afford rent payments in addition to other financial obligations.

-However, if an applicant’s credit history shows a pattern of late payments, there may be a high risk that you’ll be waiting for rent payments for some months.
+Looking at whether the tenant has a habit of missing or being late with debt repayments could be a re flag.
+If an applicant’s credit history shows a pattern of late payments, there may be a high risk that you’ll be waiting for rent payments for some months.
 This can have a major impact on your own financial situation.
 Plus, if the tenant is responsible for paying utilities, the last thing you want is for a service to be cut off due to a late payment.

 One thing to look out for in an account history check is bankruptcy status.
 A bankruptcy record provides you with details including the accounts and companies involved.
 You may like to consider an applicant who has a discharged bankruptcy, provided all other aspects of the credit check are acceptable.
 However, someone who has a pending bankruptcy is a high risk, as the applicant could be relieved of all financial obligations, which includes any rental payments still due.

-It’s crucial to run a tenant credit check to gain a clear picture of an applicant’s financial situation and history, as this is the best indication of how a tenant is likely to behave in the future.
+A tenant credit check to gain a clear picture of an applicant’s financial situation and history, as this is the best indication of how a tenant is likely to behave in the future.
 Make sure to check all the above criteria to consider the credit report from all angles so that you can make the best decision as fairly as possible.